Barbara Flynn Currie: Impeachment of Rod Blagojevich

 In December 2008, following the arrest of Illinois Governor Rod Blagojevich, Currie was named by Illinois House Speaker Michael Madigan as the chairperson of the Illinois House committee to investigate Governor Blagojevich for possible impeachment as a result of federal corruption charges against him.
 Blagojevich was subsequently impeached by the House and removed from office by the Illinois Senate.

 Later career

 WBEZ reported that in December 2018, Currie appeared at the top of a "clout list" from an aide to House Speaker Michael Madigan, who had recommended several people to fill roles in the administration of newly elected governor J. B. Pritzker.

 In April 2019, Pritzker appointed Currie to the Illinois Pollution Control Board.
 Her husband, David, had created the board 50 years before her appointment, and served as its first chairman.
 She also served as the board's chairman, earning an annual salary of nearly $124,000.
 Currie knew that Madigan had recommended her.
 However, she denied his clout had played a role, instead pointing to her legislative track record and interactions with the governor.

+Death

+Currie died on April 16, 2026, at the age of 85.
+Her death was confirmed by Illinois Speaker of the House Emanuel "Chris" Welch and Illinois Governor J.B.
+Pritzker, who were among those who paid tribute.